ceryni173/Cattle-Grid/README.md

 	}

 // Columns in a flex grid can be aligned horizontal or vertical individually also
-	// align a column within a row to the bottom .align-self-bottom {
+	.align-self-bottom {
 	    -webkit-align-self: flex-end;
 	    -ms-flex-item-align: end;
 	    align-self: flex-end;
 	}

-	// align a column within a row to the middle .align-self-middle {
+	.align-self-middle {
 		-webkit-align-self: center;
 	    -ms-flex-item-align: center;
 	    align-self: center;
 	}

-	// align a column within a row to the top .align-self-top {
+	.align-self-top {
 		-webkit-align-self: flex-start;
 		-ms-flex-item-align: start;